cissic/cissic.github.io/_posts/2022-12-27-configuring-and-installing-emacs.md

             (global-set-key "\C-c\C-k" 'copy-line)

-    3. OLD: Solution 2 (NOT FULLY WORKING)
+    3. ABANDONED OLD: Solution 2 (NOT FULLY WORKING)

         And even better solution because it also comments out the line and yanks (pastes) copied text the line below.
 [Based on the post](https://stackoverflow.com/a/23588908).